sqlc-dev/sqlc/docs/howto/insert.md

 ## Using CopyFrom

-PostgreSQL supports the Copy Protocol that can insert rows a lot faster than sequential inserts.
+PostgreSQL supports the [COPY protocol](https://www.postgresql.org/docs/current/sql-copy.html) that can insert rows a lot faster than sequential inserts.
 You can use this easily with sqlc:

 ```sql
 CREATE TABLE authors (